The Role of Predictive Analytics in Mortgage Risk Assessment

 SR 11-7 Model Risk Management

-The Federal Reserve's SR 11-7 guidance, jointly issued with the OCC, applies to all AI and machine learning models used in lending decisions.
+The Federal Reserve's SR 11-7 guidance, jointly issued with the OCC, continues to apply to all AI and machine learning models used in lending decisions.
 The guidance requires model governance, independent validation, and effective challenge.
-For community banks and mortgage companies, the OCC's 2025 bulletin clarified that institutions can tailor their model risk management practices to their size, but the core requirements remain.
+For community banks and mortgage companies, the OCC's Spring 2025 Semiannual Risk Perspective reiterated that institutions can tailor their model risk management practices to their size, but the core requirements remain.
 Every predictive model needs documentation, periodic validation, and a clear escalation path when model performance degrades.
+For lenders subject to GSE oversight, see the Freddie Mac AI mandate compliance checklist.

 Fair Lending and Explainability

-A January 2025 CFPB supervisory highlights report found disproportionately high adverse outcomes from AI models using more than a thousand variables.
+A January 2025 CFPB supervisory highlights report flagged disproportionately high adverse outcomes from AI models using more than a thousand variables.
 Models that overfit on large variable sets can create fair lending risk even when protected classes are excluded from inputs.
 The remedy: use explainable model architectures (SHAP, LIME) that can demonstrate which variables drive each decision, and regularly test for disparate impact across protected classes.
+For a worked example on managing AI vendor risk inside that fair lending posture, see FHFA drops Anthropic: what AI vendor risk means for mortgage lenders.

 Prepayment and Refinance Risk Modeling